Skip to main content Skip to navigation

 Research Networks

-Member of the Centre for Research in Post-Kantian European PhilosophyLink opens in a new window, University of Warwick
+Member of the Centre for Research in Post-Kantian European PhilosophyLink opens in a new window, University of Warwick.

-Affiliated Fellow of the Warwick Centre for Research in Philosophy, Literature, and the Arts (CRPLA)Link opens in a new window
+Affiliated Fellow of the Warwick Centre for Research in Philosophy, Literature, and the Arts (CRPLA).Link opens in a new window

-Collaborator of the FCT-funded research project 'Mapping Philosophy as a Way of LifeLink opens in a new window', IFILNOVA, Nova University Lisbon
+Collaborator of the FCT-funded research project 'Mapping Philosophy as a Way of LifeLink opens in a new window', IFILNOVA, Nova University Lisbon.

-I co-produced Understanding WellbeingLink opens in a new window, an online interdisciplinary module opened to all students at the University of Warwick.
+Co-creator of Understanding WellbeingLink opens in a new window, an online interdisciplinary module opened to all students at the University of Warwick.

 Director of Student Experience and Progression